renanmicali/project1-dog-shelter/README.md

 * "onChange" (initially added in the index.js file inside the inner HTML)
 * "submit" Giving the dog a name

+The last thing added in the project was a modal, the modal was quite easy to be implemented once the majority of the code was done.
+An issue was encountered which i could not bring the image to appear once the onChange event was triggered, reason was that the new image was being placed on top of the on click event.
+After fixing that, the second problem was getting the actual image that is displayed to appear on the modal, which was fixed by calling the variable inside the eventListener.

+* onClick (open modal)
+* onClick (close modal)

 ***************************************************************************************
 STRUGGLES